microflo/microflo/README.md

 Using/developing
 -----------------
+Tested on
-Note: Only tested on Arch Linux and Ubuntu, but should work on any GNU/Linux.
+* Arch Linux and Ubuntu (any GNU/Linux should be OK),
+* Mac OSX 10.8 Mountain Lion (10.6 -> 10.9 should be OK)

-May also work on Mac OSX.
-Windows not, as [Ino](http://inotool.org/#limitations) does not support it.
+Note: Does not work on Windows atm, [Ino](http://inotool.org/#limitations) does not support it.

 Note: Only tested with Arduino Uno R3 and Arduino Nano R3.
 Other Arduino devices should however work.